gamedevware/charon/docs/unreal_engine/overview.rst

 Localization and Multi-Language Support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Charon facilitates multi-language text support through the ``Localizable Text` data type.
+Charon facilitates multi-language text support through the ``Localizable Text`` data type.
 When creating a *Schema*, properties can be defined with various data types, including ``Localizable Text``.
-Initially, all localizable text defaults to English.
-Additional languages can be added via ``Project Settings -> Internationalization -> Translation Languages`` in the Charon UI.
+Initially, all localizable text defaults to English [``EN-us``].
+Additional languages can be added via **Project Settings -> Internationalization -> Translation Languages** in the Charon UI.

 :doc:`Exporting/importing localizable data.<../advanced/internationalization>`